Diazonium compound: Alkane derivatives

+For ethyl and higher primary alkanediazonium species, dediazotization takes place rapidly at room temperature and is rendered irreversible by loss of N_{2}.
 For secondary and tertiary alkanediazonium species, the enthalpic change is calculated to be close to zero or negative, with minimal activation barrier.
-Hence, secondary and (especially) tertiary alkanediazonium species are either unbound, nonexistent species or, at best, extremely fleeting intermediates.
+Hence, secondary and (especially) tertiary alkanediazonium species are either unbound species or, at best, extremely fleeting intermediates.

 The aqueous pK_{a} of methyldiazonium ([CH3N2]+) is estimated to be <10.

 Preparation

 The process of forming diazonium compounds is called "diazotation", "diazoniation", or "diazotization".
 The reaction was first reported by Peter Griess in 1858, who subsequently discovered several reactions of this new class of compounds.
 Most commonly, diazonium salts are prepared by treatment of aromatic amines with nitrous acid and additional acid.
 Usually the nitrous acid is generated in situ (in the same flask) from sodium nitrite and the excess mineral acid (usually aqueous HCl, H2SO4, p\-H3CC6H4SO3H, or H[BF4]):